woossi0/suite/docs/usermanual/source/installation/mac/index.rst

    .. note:: As with the backup, standard PostGIS connection parameters may be used.
 You can also select only certain databases to restore with the ``--dblist`` flag as detailed above.

 #.
 Your databases and roles will be restored.
-You can verify that the databases were created and data restored by running ``psql -l`` on the command line.
+You can verify that the databases were created and data restored by running ``psql --list --port 54321`` on the command line.

 #.
 Restart the OpenGeo Suite.